lwainright/upstreampstapp/README.md

 ### Core Privacy Principle

 > **No GPS.
 No location tracking.
-No individual analytics.
+Anonymous, aggregated data only.
 No admin visibility into personal data.**
 >
 > Upstream collects anonymous, aggregated wellness data only.
 All personal activity stays on the device.
 Anonymous by design.